Gokuzimaki/svgomg-twa/README.md

 1. Enable Chrome to accept command-line parameters:

 On the Android Device, go to the Chrome version being used to test the TWA and navigate to `chrome://flags`.
-Search for a setting called `Enable commmand line on non-rooted devices` and change it to `Enabled`.
+Search for a setting called `Enable command line on non-rooted devices` and change it to `Enabled`.
 Restarting the browser *multiple* times may be required.

 2. Create an Android file with the command-line parameters that allow skipping the TWA validation.